Best Finca Stays in Mallorca: Our Top Picks for Families (2026)

 What Exactly Is a Finca?

-Prices vary wildly depending on size, location, and how "boutique" the renovation is.
-We've seen basic three-bedroom fincas for €120 per night in low season, and six-bedroom luxury estates hitting €450+ per night in peak summer.
-Most family-friendly options sit in the €180-280 range.
+Pricing varies considerably depending on size, location, and renovation quality.
+Basic three-bedroom fincas can be found for approximately EUR120 per night in low season, while six-bedroom luxury estates may reach EUR450+ per night during peak summer.
+Most family-appropriate options fall in the EUR180-280 range.

 Best Areas for Finca Stays in Mallorca